PostLogical/ooler/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. If you've changed something, update the documentation.
-3. Make sure your code lints (using black).
+3. Make sure your code lints (using `scripts/lint`).
 4. Test you contribution.
 5. Issue that pull request!